Risograph Effect

 Reseed regenerates the random print variation.

-It is useful because real print-inspired imagery often looks better when it is not perfectly identical every time.
-A new seed changes the underlying variation and subtle layer behavior while preserving your chosen artistic direction.
+It is useful because print-inspired imagery often looks better when it is not perfectly identical every time.
+A new seed changes the subtle irregularities while preserving your chosen artistic direction.

 Surprise Me ✨